 - Multiple myeloma

-Besides diagnosis, this procedure is valuable for describing a blood cancer, identifying its subtype, classification, or stage.
-It is also used to monitor the side effects of chemotherapy and find out whether the treatment is working.
+Besides being used for diagnosis, these procedures are also valuable for describing a blood cancer, identifying its subtype, and classifying or staging the cancer (way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body).
+The procedures can also be used to monitor the side effects of chemotherapy and determine whether the treatment is working.

 About the procedure

-A bone marrow biopsy is a procedure that removes a small, solid piece of tissue for examination.
-A bone marrow aspiration removes a sample of the fluid, called an aspirate.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+A bone marrow aspiration is a procedure that removes a sample of the liquid portion of bone marrow.
+A bone marrow biopsy removes a small, solid piece of bone marrow for examination.
+A common site for bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.

-A bone marrow biopsy and aspiration are usually done at the same time.
-Your doctor will determine whether you need a bone marrow biopsy, a bone marrow aspiration, or both.
+Bone marrow aspiration and biopsy are often done at the same time.
+Together, they are referred to as a bone marrow examination.
+Your doctor will decide whether you need to have a bone marrow aspiration, a bone marrow biopsy, or both.

 The medical team

-A bone marrow biopsy and aspiration is usually performed by an oncologist (a doctor who treats people with cancer), a hematologist (a doctor who treats people with blood diseases), or a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-Other members of the health care team—such as a nurse or physician assistant—may be present during the examination.
-A pathologist will examine the bone marrow cells under a microscope, and the results will be summarized in a pathology report that will be given to your oncologist.
+Bone marrow aspiration and biopsy are usually performed by an oncologist (a doctor who specializes in treating cancer), a hematologist (a doctor who specializes in treating blood disorders), or a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+Other members of the health care team, such as a nurse or physician assistant, may also be involved.
+After the procedure, a pathologist examines the bone marrow cells that were collected under a microscope, and the results are summarized in a pathology report that will be given to your oncologist or hematologist.

 Questions to ask your doctor

-Before you have a bone marrow biopsy and aspiration, consider asking your doctor the following questions:
+Before you have a bone marrow aspiration, bone marrow biopsy, or a bone marrow examination, consider asking your doctor the following questions:

 - What can I expect to happen during the procedure?

-- What are the risks and benefits of having a bone marrow biopsy and aspiration?
+- What are the risks and benefits of having the procedure?

 - Will I be awake or asleep during the procedure?

 - Will I feel any pain during the procedure?
-For how long?
+If so, for how long?
 What can be done to reduce the pain?

-- How soon can I return to normal activities after the procedure?
+- How soon can I return to my normal activities after the procedure?